 This podcast episode joins a conversation that was already in full flow.
 We were talking about the Wednesday morning IT drop-in at Whitmore Community Centre, and how it functions as a social inclusion project.
 The episode title (‘Isolation kills people’) should perhaps be expanded to ‘The drop-in project tries to rescue people from the isolation that might otherwise kill them’.

-When speakers refer to ‘here’ or ‘this place’, they mean the Wednesday morning drop-in.
+When speakers refer to ‘here’ or ‘this place’, they mean the Hello Hackney 50+ drop-in.